-OpManager's Windows service monitoring software allows you to monitor windows services either locally or across multiple servers on the network.
-OpManager supports monitoring Windows services via WMI, and does not require an agent to be installed on each remote machine.
+OpManager's Windows service monitoring tool allows you to monitor Windows services either locally or across multiple servers on the network.
+OpManager supports monitoring Windows services via WMI monitor, and does not require an agent to be installed on each remote machine.

-OpManager's Windows service monitor notifies you instantly when any of your windows services turn dormant.
+OpManager is a tool to monitor services in Windows environment and notifies you instantly when any of your windows services turn dormant.
 OpManager generates alarms which can be delivered as notifications.
-Configure notification profiles on OpManager and get the alarms delivered to you via e-mail, SMS or through Slack notifications.
+Configure notification profiles on OpManager and get the network monitoring alerts delivered to you via e-mail, SMS or through Slack notifications.
 This swift delivery of fault notifications helps expedite the troubleshooting process and in turn helps minimize downtime.

-OpManager's windows service monitor saves you the hassle of manual troubleshooting with its workflows.
-Once the faults have been identified, OpManager's workflows help you automate the troubleshooting process without any manual intervention.
-Restarting the service or rebooting the server when a service fails can be completely automated with OpManager's workflows.
+OpManager saves you the hassle of manual troubleshooting with its workflows.
+Once the faults have been identified, OpManager's Workflows feature helps you automate the troubleshooting process without any manual intervention.
+Restarting the Windows service or rebooting the server when a service fails can be completely automated with OpManager's Workflows.

-In additon to monitoring system level services like HTTP, LDAP, SMTP etc, OpManager's windows service monitor supports monitoring of the following Windows Services by default.
+In addition to monitoring system level services like HTTP, LDAP, SMTP etc, OpManager's Windows Service monitor supports monitoring of the following Windows Services by default.

 |DHCP Server||IAS||Print Spooler|